 Everyone Calls Him Barkeep: The emperor is mentioned several times, but never by name.
 From the dates given in the story, we can conclude it's Tiberius, second Roman emperor.

 Foreshadowing: During the first book, the man at the Baths of Diana tells Mucius that he can't have boys jumping in from the rooftops, because he drains the pool and one will eventually break his neck.
 Guess what happens to the villain.

 Gentle Giant: The baker where the boys like to buy their snacks.

 Grammar Nazi: In the German original, Xanthos corrects a student on the use of "anscheinend" (seems to be and could be) and "scheinbar" (seems to be but isn't), nowadays a common cause for complaints.
 Creates Fridge Logic when you wonder which words they were talking about in Latin.

 Hot-Blooded: Caius.
 Which is the reason he often gets in trouble.

 Meaningful Name: Icarus, a wheelcart driver in book 3.
 He dares too much during a race, and, guess what, falls.

 Missing Mom: Caius' is dead, so his sister has to care for the household instead.

-No Childhood Amnesia: When they need someone with a good memory, Antonius claims he can remember the time when he was a baby, laid in his cradle and was bored, and could say nothing but "papa" and "mama".
+No Infantile Amnesia: When they need someone with a good memory, Antonius claims he can remember the time when he was a baby, laid in his cradle and was bored, and could say nothing but "papa" and "mama".
 Xanthippos states that he can remember his babyhood as well - and the students can barely imagine he ever was a baby.